jlaunonen/mips-linux-uclibc/README.md

 - `sys-devel/binutils` is at version `2.29.1-r1`, and `sys-libs/binutils-libs` has same ('ish) or more recent version.
 - Portage contains `sys-libs/uclibc-0.9.33.2-r15`.
 The `0.9.33.9999` version can also be used.
-- The host Gentoo has local portage overlay configured.
+- The HOST Gentoo has local portage overlay configured.
   If not, follow [Defining a custom repository](https://wiki.gentoo.org/wiki/Handbook:AMD64/Portage/CustomTree#Defining_a_custom_repository) in Gentoo handbook.

 ## Setting up the custom ebuilds